zuplo/docs/docs/articles/api-key-authentication.md

 :::note

-One question you might have is why is the `request.user` object not the same shape as the API Key Consumer object. i.e. why doesn't it has `request.user.name` and `request.user.metadata` properties.
+One question you might have is why is the `request.user` object not the same shape as the API Key Consumer object. for example why doesn't it has `request.user.name` and `request.user.metadata` properties.

 The reason is because the `request.user` object is reused by many different